 Can you wash the projector screen?

-The 3D effect is when the light passes through the screen and forms another picture on the wall.
+In-Depth: The 3D effect is when the light passes through the screen and forms another picture on the wall.
 This effect will decrease the image quality by at least 20%.
 That’s why brands attach another surface behind the screen or coat it with light absorption materials.

 I have talked about light absorption materials.
 The screen coated with those materials is not washable.
 Otherwise, almost all the outdoor projector screens are washable but double-check if they are polyester-based and or not coated with light absorption material.